 And if you’re still unsure what this looks like in practice, here’s a sample ESA letter: it will be on professional letterhead, include your provider’s license information, and read like an official medical recommendation.
 This makes it easy for landlords or housing providers to verify and accept it without hassle.

-- Every letter is written by a licensed mental health professional in your state.
+- Assigns a licensed mental health professional who holds an active license in your specific state

-- All letters are on official letterhead with full license number and contact information.
+- Issues a letter on official letterhead with the provider's license number and direct contact information so your landlord can verify it

 How to Spot a Fake ESA Letter Provider